kgateway-dev/community/CONTRIBUTING.md

 Flaky tests are a common source of issues and a good place to start contributing to the project.
 You can find these issues by filtering with the `Type: CI Test Flake` label.
 If you see a test that is failing regularly, you can leave a comment asking if someone is working on it.

-#### Guidelines for First Contributions
+### Guidelines for First Contributions

 Welcome!
 If this is your first time contributing to kgateway, we’re excited to have you here!

 To help maintainers give you timely and thoughtful feedback, we have a few simple guidelines:

-1. **Max of Three PRs at a time**
+1. **Maximum of THREE PRs at a time**
-   Non-organization members may have only **three open PR under active review** in the `kgateway-dev/kgateway` repository at a time.
+   Non-organization members may have only **three open PRs under active review** in the `kgateway-dev/kgateway` repository at a time.
    This helps us focus on providing constructive feedback on your contribution.
-The limit includes draft PRs and open PRs.
+The limit applies to all open PRs (including draft PRs).
    Organization members are not subject to this limit.

 2. **Applying for organization membership**